ericbehughes/04-calculator/README.md

-# Calculator v 3
+# Calculator v 4

-This is my solution for the simple Calculator exercise, with the
+This is my solution for the simple Calculator exercise, see Version 3,2,1 for gradual implementation of android features

-* added code xml for styles
-* added code to retain the state of the result displayed on the screen
-* added Logging of the two state methods & the result
+## V 4 changes:

-* added an image to the bottom of the calculator
+* added strings and images to support French (alternate resources)

-result is in a TextView so it is the programmer's responsibility to save and restore it as needed

-override
-onSaveInstanceState()
-and
-onRestoreInstanceState()
+* changed the ImageView to an ImageButton
+  - added method to fire implicit intent: Action view + geo Uri data
+* moved the inline string for result to strngs.xml